techthoughts2/Catesta/docs/Catesta-FAQ.md

 Catesta leverages [platyPS](https://github.com/PowerShell/platyPS) for external help creation.

-The *source of truth* for all help in your project is derived from the comment base help in your public functions.
-  * Functions located inside your public folder.
+The *source of truth* for all help in your project is derived from the comment base help in your public functions (*Functions located inside your public folder*).

 During the help generation process your functions in the public folders are evaluated and the comment based help is used to create markdown files using [platyPS](https://github.com/PowerShell/platyPS).
 Once these markdown files are created, platyPS is used again to craft an external xml based help filed (common for PowerShell use).